The DML Foundation is operated by Dennis Michael Lynch and Mary Lynch.

 Written by DML

 The DML Foundation Inc is a 501(c)(3) organization.
-It was originally launched with the intent of providing financial support to veterans, children in need, homeless Americans, recovering addicts, people who have lost their jobs or homes, frontline workers such as nurses, doctors, cops, 9/11 families, school safety projects, and families of first responders who die in the the line of duty.
-In 2023, we are tightening our focus on health, by helping people afford products and services that can help them improve overall wellness, and to provide wholesome, family-based reading materials to young children under age 13.
+It was originally launched with the intent of providing financial support to educational efforts, health and wellness initiatives, veterans, children in need, homeless Americans, recovering addicts, people who have lost their jobs or homes, frontline workers such as nurses, doctors, cops, 9/11 families, school safety projects, and families of first responders who die in the the line of duty.

 How the DML Foundation receives its funding